-Alcentra's board (the "Board", please see description below) is focused on ensuring the Company embeds an effective Risk Management Framework, consisting of 1.
+Alcentra's board (the "Board", detailed in section 3) is focused on ensuring the Company embeds an effective Risk Management Framework, consisting of 1.
 Corporate Risk Management and 2.
 Investment Risk Management (see below).
 To effectively govern the risk of the Company, the Board mandates various governance committees and structures which oversee and manage the relevant risks as outlined below: